-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited Oklahoma Panhandle State University's (the "University") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the University's major federal program for the year ended June 30, 2019.
-The University's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Oklahoma Panhandle State University's (the "University") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the University's major federal programs for the year ended June 30, 2020.
+The University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.